stackotter/swift-bundler/Sources/swift-bundler/SwiftBundler.docc/swift-bundler.md

 # ``swift_bundler``

-Create macOS apps with Swift packages instead of Xcode projects.
+Create apps for macOS, iOS, tvOS, Linux and Windows with Swift Package Manager.

 ## Overview

-A Swift Package Manager wrapper that allows the creation of macOS apps with Swift packages instead of Xcode projects.
-The end goal is to be able to create apps for Windows, Linux and macOS with a single Swift codebase.
+Swift Bundler builds on top of the Swift Package Manager to enable truly cross-platform development in Swift.
+It provides a consistent experience across platforms while allowing you to configure platform-specific details when needed.

+Apps built with Swift Bundler work everywhere by default, within the limits of your chosen UI framework of course.
+We recommend using [SwiftCrossUI](https://github.com/stackotter/swift-cross-ui) because:

+- It provides a native user experience across all platforms supported by Swift Bundler
+- It's the most mature cross-platform UI framework for Swift (out of those with at least as many supported platforms)

+That said, Swift Bundler doesn't lock you into any particular framework; everything is open and extensible.

 ## Topics